wp-plugins/woocommerce-product-faqs/README.txt

 If you have ever used eBay's 'Ask Buyer' system before, you will know how this plugin behaves.

-This plugin requires WooCommerce (and will not activate until WooCommerce is active).
+This plugin requires WooCommerce 1.6.6 or higher (and will not activate until WooCommerce is active).

 It extends WooCommerce to allow visitors to ask questions about specific products, get answers, and view other threads.